okynas/Sworkout/README.md

 ## Built With

-Built with docker, fastapi, mysql and ...
+Built with docker, fastapi, mysql, react, ...

 ## Getting Started